Awear0/Stimulus/README.md

 #### Value to reference and reference to value conversion

-If a signal emits a reference, it can be connected to a slot taking a reference, or a value (a copy will be perfomed in the later case).
+If a signal emits a reference, it can be connected to a slot taking a reference, or a value (a copy will be perfomed in the latter case).

 If a signal emits a value, it cannot be connected to a slot taking a reference.
 It can however be connected to a slot taking a const reference, or even an rvalue reference.